dmtrinh/direct-marketing-campaigns/README.md

 By building and evaluating a number of classifier models, we will attempt to identify the most important features that influence a prospect’s likelihood of subscribing to a deposit product.
 This insight will help us optimize direct marketing campaigns, reducing costs while increasing conversions.

 ## Exploratory Data Analysis
-Per [the published paper](https://core.ac.uk/download/pdf/55616194.pdf), this dataset is mostly cleaned.
+Per the [S. Moro, RMS Laureano et al. published paper](https://core.ac.uk/download/pdf/55616194.pdf), this dataset is mostly cleaned.
 Only a dozen duplicate rows needed to be dropped.

-The popular [ydata-profiling](https://docs.profiling.ydata.ai/latest/) package was used to produce a [statistical report](./resources/data_profile_report.html) of the dataset.
+The popular [ydata-profiling](https://docs.profiling.ydata.ai/latest/) package was used to produce a [statistical report](https://html-preview.github.io/?url=https://github.com/dmtrinh/direct-marketing-campaigns/blob/main/resources/data_profile_report.html) of the dataset.

-By plotting the number of samples for each predictor variable with the target variable as the hue, we it's clear we are dealing with a highly imbalanced dataset.
+By plotting the number of samples for each predictor variable with the target variable as the hue, it's clear we are dealing with a highly imbalanced dataset.
 ![Plot of Dependent Variables with Target Hues](./resources/plot_dependent_variables_with_target_hue.png)

 ![Original Correlation Matrix](./resources/correlation_matrix_of_numeric_variables.png)

 ## Data Preparation

 * `job`, `marital`, `default`, `housing`, `loan`, and `poutcome` variables had `unknown` or `nonexistent` values.
 From the above plot, notice that the missing values relationship with the target variable is quite different than other values.
-This missingness is informative and therefore I chose not to impute the missing values.
+This missingness is informative and therefore we chose not to impute the missing values.
 One-hot encoding was used for these variables.
 * `education` had a natural order so ordinal encoding was used on this variable.
 The value mapping is as follows:  `unknown`: 0, `basic.4y`: 1, `basic.6y`: 2, `basic.9y`: 3, `high.school`: 4, `professional.course`: 5, `university.degree`: 6
 * `contact` only had two values: `cellular` and `telephone`.
 This was binary encoded into `contact_by_cell` with 1 indicating the communication type was cellular and 0 to be telephone (non-cellular).
 * Both `month` and `day_of_week` required special treatment since it's desirable to retain continuity and also avoid misleading distances between values.
 For example, December of last year is only 1 month away from January of this year.
 A naive ordinal encoding would have lead to a delta of 11 between these two months.
 Cyclical encoding was used on these variables.[[ref]](https://towardsdatascience.com/cyclical-encoding-an-alternative-to-one-hot-encoding-for-time-series-features-4db46248ebba)

-Once non-numerical columns were properly encoded, I recomputed the correlation matrix.
+Once non-numerical columns were properly encoded, we recomputed the correlation matrix.
 Correlations of the new variables against the target 'y':
 ![New Correlations against Target y](./resources/new_correlation_values_to_y.png)

 ## Modeling